ahmed2402/Resume-Analysis-Hub/README.md

    - See the top 3 predicted job categories
    - View confidence scores for each prediction
    - Optionally view the processed text

+#### Job Description Analysis
+1. **Navigate to Job Analysis**
+   - Click on "Job Description Analysis" from the home page

+2. **Input Resume and Job Description**
+   - Upload or paste your resume
+   - Upload or paste the job description

+3. **Get AI-Powered Insights**
+   - View the match score and level
+   - Get detailed analysis including:
+     - Key insights about the match
+     - Your strengths for the role
+     - Areas for improvement
+     - Missing skills
+     - Specific recommendations

 ## 📊 Machine Learning Pipeline